scottparry/RebootWP/readme.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 == Images ==
 * dark-logo.webp, light-logo.webp, hero.webp, block-editor-hero.webp - created by Scott Parry.
-* Images used in Patterns from Unsplash: https://unsplash.com/license

 == Fonts ==
 * DM Sans font SIL Open Font License 1.1: https://github.com/googlefonts/dm-fonts?tab=readme-ov-file